-Readers’ theaters are great for not only helping students improve reading comprehension, reading fluency, accuracy, and expression, but they’re actually a lot of fun to do!
+Reader’s theaters are short plays that focus on vocal rather than visual expression.
+There’s no need for students to memorize lines or create fancy costumes.
+These plays help students improve reading comprehension, fluency, accuracy, and expression, plus they’re actually a lot of fun to present.

-Your “dramatic” kiddos will finally have a stage to flex their acting chops (cabbage patch dance!
-HEY!!)
+Your “dramatic” kiddos will finally have a stage to flex their acting chops.

 The Benefits of Readers’ Theaters

-Fortunately, one of the most convenient benefits of readers theaters is that they can be adapted for any grade level and for any subject area.
+Fortunately, one of the most convenient benefits of readers theaters is that they can be adapted for any grade level from kindergarten to high school.

 To get the most benefits of readers theaters, here’s what you need to do.